Kotavde, Ratnagiri: Protests, Panchayat Action Close Halal Outlet Near Shri Mahalakshmi Temple

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How did residents describe their connection to the temple?
+Why did residents object to the outlet near the temple?